Search...

 A Global Youth Storytelling Exhibition

-Changemaker Lens is the storytelling strand of the St James’s Youth Changemakers programme.
-It invites young people from the UK, US, Jordan, Palestine, Syria, and South Africa to tell the truth of their lived experience through photography, film, art and creative expression.
-Launching in New York in April 2026, it forms the heart of an emerging global ecosystem of youth leadership.
-It is not a finished exhibition.
-It is an invitation to enter a shared human story.
+Changemaker Lens is the storytelling strand of the Cugoano Changemakers Programme.
+It invites young people from around the UK and abroad, to tell the truth of their lived experience through photography, film, art, and creative expression.
+Launching in London in May 2026, it forms the heart of an emerging global ecosystem of youth leadership.

 The Exhibition

-Changemakers will be chosen to exhibit their work at an exhibition in New York in April 2026, with cultural institutions, funders, and practitioners in attendance.
+21 young artists have been selected to exhibit their work at an exhibition in London in May 2026, with cultural institutions, funders, and practitioners in attendance.
+The exhibition will later be shown in New York in September.

 Who are our Global Partners?